 “Underpinning this all is the need to maintain a rock-solid control environment and to build and develop a top notch, highly energized, and committed team.”

-Part of developing a solid environment includes the ability to control the allocation and approval of funds.
+Part of developing a controlled environment includes the ability to direct the allocation and approval of funds.
 Setting up an automated system lets you indicate those in your organization that need access to funds.
 The best automated expense management platforms allow you to indicate the dollar amount that each tier of leadership can approve without getting an override from a manager above them.
-It also gives managers the ability to directly monitor the spending trends of their directs through generating reports or at-a-glance KPI dashboards.
+It also gives managers the ability to directly monitor the spending trends of their employees through generating reports or at-a-glance KPI dashboards.

 A disciplined expense management policy is only as good as the employees who uphold it.
 With an automated system, the policy gets worked right into the approval process, greatly reducing the possibility for fraud and abuse.
-It also recognizes and limits overspending, whether intentional or unintentional by flagging large purchases, or approvals that put a person/department over budget.
+It also recognizes and limits overspending, whether intentional or unintentional, by flagging large purchases or approvals that push you over budget.
 With automated checks and balances in place, the financing team will not need to spend painstaking hours making sure every report follows protocol and has the correct approvals in place.

 Rather than issuing physical company cards that could get lost, borrowed, or stolen, Divvy allows you to issue temporary, virtual cards for an approved amount and vendor, making fraud much less likely.
-Another fantastic safety measure, some automated platforms allow an immediate freeze on spend if the card becomes compromised in any way, and simply will not work if the purchase doesn’t meet pre-approved parameters set by the admin.
-This is all great, but ease of use plays a large role in user adoption.
+Another fantastic safety measure offered by some automated platforms is an immediate freeze on spend if the card becomes compromised in any way.
+Virtual cards simply will not work if the purchase doesn’t meet pre-approved parameters set by the admin, stopping fraud before it even occurs.